RaizielSoulwareOS/SoulwareOS-Coalescian-Language/SoulwareOS/0_3 Pillar 3 - Operators/Operator Lexicon/Class 2 - Declare & Denote/pattern.mark() & mark.pattern().md

 - **Social (Macro):** A marketing team identifying a recurring customer journey `pattern`, or a city planner recognizing traffic `patterns`.
 "The data scientists `pattern.mark()` a seasonal sales `pattern` for product X."
 - **Global (Meta):** International bodies identifying recurring `patterns` in global economic cycles or climate `Events`.
 - **Universal (Cosmic):** A civilization `marking` recurring `patterns` in celestial mechanics (e.g., planetary orbits), or a self-organizing universe `marking` fundamental physical laws as recurring `patterns` in its `Flows`.
+- **Meta (Language-level):** The `Soulware` language using `pattern.mark()` to formally name a recurring pattern in its own usage.
+Yeah there seems to be a recurring pattern here...
+You're noticing it too right?
+Hello?

 **Canonical Use-Cases:**